nglmercer/bun_plugins/src/trigger_system/docs/ARCHITECTURE.md

 ### 5. Action Registry (`src/core/action-registry.ts`)

 A plugin system for actions.
 The core system knows nothing about "Discord Webhooks" or "Minecraft Commands".
 These are registered by the host application at runtime, keeping the core pure.

+### 6. Developer Tooling (`src/lsp`)

+To ensure high-quality rule development, the system includes a **Language Server Protocol (LSP)** implementation.
+This component shares the same validation logic as the core engine (via ArkType), providing a unified validation experience between rule authoring and runtime execution.